andredunford/tk2402_field_programmer/README.md

 # tk2402_radio_programmer

 ## Introduction
 This software was developed to field program the Kenwood 2402 VHF radio via serial protocol.
 The software handles all handshaking, encryption, and data formatting between the host computer and the transceiver.
-A local web interface is provided, along with a PostgreSQL database of user-supplied channel frequencies and paramters.
+A local web user interface is provided, along with a PostgreSQL database of user-supplied channel frequencies and paramters.

 <img src="tk2402_screenshot.png" width="500">